spiritinlife/spiritinlife.github.io/_posts/2014-06-19-Simple-Timing-a-process-in-C.markdown

 1) Pointers to functions in c

-2) Timing a proccess.
+2) Timing a process.
 It uses time.h.

 The code bellow is not fully tested and it can be improven.
 Furthermore it would be nice to have an OOP like style  and i am planning to add that in the future.